ronkow/aws-projects/app-detector/readme.md

 - Lightsail
 - Route 53

-This app detects objects in the photo you upload:
+This app detects the objects in the photo you upload:
 [https://detector.ronkow.com](https://detector.ronkow.com)